openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

 The default behavior of a freshly installed OpenShift Container Platform instance is to deny any user from logging in.
 To change the authentication method to HTPasswd:

-1.Open the /etc/origin/master/master-config.yaml file in edit mode.
+1. Open the /etc/origin/master/master-config.yaml file in edit mode.
-2.Find the identityProviders section.
+2. Find the identityProviders section.
-3.Change DenyAllPasswordIdentityProvider to HTPasswdPasswordIdentityProvider provider.
+3. Change DenyAllPasswordIdentityProvider to HTPasswdPasswordIdentityProvider.
-4.Change the value of the name label to htpasswd_auth and add a new line file: /etc/origin/openshift-passwd in the provider section.
+4. Change the value of the name label to htpasswd_auth and add a new line file: /etc/origin/openshift-passwd in the provider section.

-An example identityProviders section with HTPasswdPasswordIdentityProvider would look like the following.
+An example identityProviders section with HTPasswdPasswordIdentityProvider will look like the following.

 ```
 oauthConfig: